asmotor/asmotor/doc/Linker.md

 | hc800k | HC800 kernal ROM |
 | fxpgz | Foenix PGZ |

-#### **Amiga executable format (-tamigaexe)**

-An Amiga executable's entry point is the first section.
-AmigaOS will simply JSR to the first address.
-The first object file's first section will thus be used.
-The order of objects therefore matters.

-The Amiga format does not support placement of sections, nor does it support banks.

-#### **Amiga link object (-tamigalink)**

-This output format produces an Amiga link object that can be processed by an Amiga linker.
-This way it's possible to use ASMotor's advanced object format and linking expressions for assembly code, and then later link with C code, for instance.

 #### **Binary (-tbinary)**

 A binary file's contents is all the sections concatenated.
 The first byte of the file is the first byte of the first section, regardless of the section's desired placement.
 Subsequent sections will be placed in the file relative to the first section, introducing padding as necessary.

-#### **Commodore PRG (-tcbm)**

-This format's entry point is the first object's first section.
-XLink will generate the right SYS instruction and address for you.
-The first section may specify a location.
-If not, the lowest possible BASIC address is used.

-#### **Game Boy ROM (-ngb)**

-The Game Boy format is a binary format.
-Game Boy images must start with a particular header.
-The linker does not produce this header automatically, but it does calculate the correct checksum.

-The first object's first section must contain this header.
-Alternatively it's possible to specify a load address for a section and place it at the right address.

-The normal mode supports banks.
-The linker will distribute CODE and DATA sections, filling up the lower banks first.
-Sections may also specify a particular bank if necessary.

-#### **Sega Mega Drive/Genesis (-smd)**

-This is a binary format.
-A Mega Drive image must start with a particular header.
-The linker does not produce this header automatically, but will update it.

-The first object's first section must contain this header.
-Alternatively it's possible to specify a load address for a section and place it at the right address.

-The linker will update the header's ROM ending address and checksum bytes accordingly.

-#### **Sega Master System (-sms)**

-This is a binary format.
-A Master System image must contain a particular header.
-The linker does not produce this header automatically, but will update it.

-A section loaded at the right address must contain this header.

-The linker will update the header's size and checksum accordingly.

 ### Output file (-m)